 Violence against people with disabilities: Using existing data to inform submissions to the Disability Royal Commission

-In light of the recently announced Royal Commission into Violence, Abuse, Neglect and Exploitation against People with Disability, there is an urgent need to have contemporary estimates of the prevalence of violence against people with disability for the public, policy makers and Commissioners.
+In light of the Royal Commission into Violence, Abuse, Neglect and Exploitation against People with Disability, there is an urgent need to have contemporary estimates of the prevalence of violence against people with disability for the public, policy makers and Commissioners.
 Our previous analysis of the 2015 ABS Personal Safety Survey showed that adults with disability are two to three times as likely to experience all forms of interpersonal violence (e.g. physical, emotional and sexual violence) than those without disabilities.

 Now more than ever it is vital that statistics are based on the best available evidence, that limitations of current data are known and that there is a clearly identified way forward to improve the situation.

-This research will fill obvious gaps in the evidence-base by providing current statistics on violence against people with disability as well as identifying ways forward for providing better data and research.
+This research fills obvious gaps in the evidence-base by providing current statistics on violence against people with disability as well as identifying ways forward for providing better data and research.
 Co-researchers with disability work with our stakeholders to design dissemination strategies to maximise the impact of the research.

 The project has three components: